Skip to content

 4. Use Marginal tax rates:

 a.
 Canada’s marginal income tax regime means that the more money you earn in a year, the higher your tax rate will be.
 Lower-earning years could reduce your tax rate—which explains why it may make sense to withdraw funds during a slow year.
+Let's look at a comprehensive case study for the same

 Case Study